Perfectoid pure singularities: Definitions and basic properties of singularities

 Now $R=S/(f_1,\dots,f_c)$ where $f_1,\dots,f_c$ is a regular sequence.
 We shall give two proofs\footnote{In fact, the proofs are closely related: the proof of Andr\'e's flatness lemma in \cite[Theorem 7.14]{BhattScholzepPrismaticCohomology} relies on the Hodge--Tate comparison.} that $R^{S_\infty}_{\perfd}$ has vanishing local cohomology in degrees $< d$.
+In what follows, all completed tensor products are (derived) $p$-adic.

 For the first proof, the Hodge--Tate comparison shows that the Hodge--Tate complex